mateusz-baluch-xtb/R2dbcPostgresFailoverPoolExample/README.md

 that we can connect to primary instance.
 So why the connection to the primary instance is not happening?

 The problem is that the connection pool is calling MultiHostConnectionStrategy.connect() method only once - to initialize `Mono<Connection>`.
-Code important to understand the problem is located in `io.r2dbc.postgresql.MultiHostConnectionStrategy` class.
+Code that is important to understand the problem (copied from `io.r2dbc.postgresql.MultiHostConnectionStrategy` class):
 ```java
 public Mono<Client> connect(TargetServerType targetServerType) {
    AtomicReference<Throwable> exceptionRef = new AtomicReference<>();